- Important Dates

 International Applicants

 - International applicants are eligible for admission if they have completed all prerequisite courses at an accredited U.S. institution.
-Also, Canadian coursework is accepted; all other international coursework will not be accepted.
-All transcripts, PCAT scores, and letters of recommendation must be sent to PharmCAS.
+Canadian coursework is accepted; all other international coursework will not be accepted.
+All transcripts, PCAT scores (if taken prior to PCAT expiring), and letters of recommendation must be sent to PharmCAS.

-- All documents required by the International Admissions Office must be received when requested in order to be eligible to receive U.S. student visas.
+- All documents required by the International Admissions Office must be received when requested in order to be eligible to receive a U.S. student visa.

 - If English is not the applicant’s native language, applicants must submit official scores for the TOEFL (>100 internet-based) or IELTS (>7.0, with no individual band score below 6).
 Applicants who have completed their undergraduate degree in English are not required to submit English proficiency test scores.